Brown Dog Tick Control: Protect Your Home

 A troublesome parasite, the brown dog tick needs blood meals to survive and procreate.
 As its name suggests, the pest prefers to feed on the blood of dogs; however, the parasitic arachnid also poses a threat to humans.
-Brown dog ticks can survive in most climates and maintain a strong presence in the Mid-Atlantic region of the United States.
+Brown dog ticks can survive in most climates and maintain a strong presence in the United States.
 The alarming rate at which they reproduce makes them a serious problem, and the help of pest control professionals is often necessary to eliminate infestations from homes.

 What Do They Look Like?